 How to Perform Data Analysis?
 Tools and Techniques

 There are plenty of tools and techniques that help data analysts perform an accurate analysis of data.
 From data cleaning and data exploration to data transformation and data visualization, there are many tools for each stage.
 Some tools are UI-based, some have the capability to perform a comprehensive analysis, some are great for big projects, and so forth.

 Some of the most popular data analysis tools are R, Python, MATLAB, SAS, Spark, and Tableau.
 There are many techniques to analyze data, and most of the tools have rich libraries and interfaces to apply these techniques.
 Data analysis techniques can be classified into four categories:

 - AI and ML techniques, visualization, and graphs

 - Descriptive Analysis: In this type of analysis, we analyze past data and draw some insights.
 The most common analysis type is used to determine ‘what happened.’
 For example, what can we do to attract more target audiences?
 What did we do better or worse this year?
 What was our revenue for the quarter?

 - Diagnostic Analysis: The next type of analysis determines ‘why something happened.’
 For example, why were we not able to gain new clients?
 Why couldn’t we retain our customers?
 Why did the sales of a particular product go up in a particular month?
 Diagnosing the root cause gives a reason why something happened.

-- Prescriptive Analysis: We know what happened, why it happened, and predicted the general trend based on previous data and insights.
+- Prescriptive Analysis: We know what happened and why it happened and predict the general trend based on previous data and insights.
 The next step is to act and make decisions.
-What can we do to drive sales higher even during the off-season?
+What can we do to drive sales higher, even during the off-season?
 Let’s say give an after-festival discount (think of a clearance sale!) so that people would still come and buy clothes.
 Will this work out in favor of the company?
 This is where accurate decision-making is required!